Don’t Miss the May 2023 Jewels of the Weeks!

 Considering its position in the scale, a grader giving a diamond E color is really describing an absence of color: Most of the world’s diamonds have some traces of yellow or brown, caused by chemicals in the earth where they formed.
 Diamonds with stronger levels of yellow and brown, as well as colors other than yellow or brown are categorized as fancy colored diamonds and graded using a different scale.

-E color diamonds are not the most popular choices, primarily because of the expense of the colorless range.
+E color diamonds are not the most popular choice, primarily because of the expense of the colorless range.
 The most purchased diamond colors are graded F-G-H or I, set in white gold or platinum.
 A difference of 2-3 color grades is hard to detect unless the diamonds are held next to each other and directly compared.

 No. An E color diamond will be completely colorless.
 The only exception might be an E color diamond with medium or stronger fluorescence when exposed to ultraviolet light.
 When excited, any visible tint will be the same color as the fluorescence.